 Ease of Use: Drupal vs WordPress

 While it’s a robust platform for complex site development, Drupal has a steeper learning curve, making it unsuitable for casual content creators.
+Choosing the proper CMS depends on your skill level and the specific requirements of your project.

 Getting Started with Drupal

-Moreover, customizing a Drupal site’s look goes beyond aesthetics; it requires mastery of its templating engine and knowledge of CSS.
+Moreover, customising a Drupal site’s look goes beyond aesthetics; it requires mastery of its templating engine and knowledge of CSS.
 When launching a website built using Drupal, sourcing a team of Drupal Developers could be required.

 Installing WordPress